My Home Page with Links to My Other

 made unjust accumulations in industries that provided products or services of

-he appears to be a better philanthropist than many of the robber barons.
+he is a better philanthropist than the old robber barons.
 Not

 recommended.
 332p (H) 1996